lsst-dm/dm_dev_guide/services/software.rst

 Miscellaneous Packages
 ----------------------

-A few other developer resources are also installed directly as OS packages:
+A few other developer resources are also installed directly as system level packages:

 - ImageMagick
 - Midnight Commander